Young-TW/slidev/slides.md

 ---

-# 使用 Git 實現版本控制
+# Make use of Git to implement version controling

-Git 是一種用來管理軟體版本的工具
+Git is a tool to control version of software.
-以下會介紹 Git 和 Github 的使用方法
+The following will introduce the instructions about Git and Github.

 ![](https://cdn.discordapp.com/attachments/711916752551804989/884681694693707846/0633dc249b85316.png)